VAIL HIGH SCHOOL COURSES

 Advanced Chemistry PCC Grade 11-12 One Credit

 This is a Dual Enrollment Course with Pima Community College.
 The curriculum will follow PCC’s CHM 151.
 The course assumes no prior knowledge of chemistry.
 Topics include an introduction to the scientific method, dimensional analysis, atomic structure, nomenclature, stoichiometry and chemical reactions, the gas laws, thermodynamics, chemical bonding, and properties of solutions.
 The laboratory portion of this course includes determination of density, classification of chemical reactions, the gas laws, determination of enthalpy change using calorimetry, and determination of empirical formula.
 There is no GPA requirement or fee necessary to take this course.
-Students will be able to receive 4 credits in CHM 151 from PCC upon passing the course.
+Students will be able to receive 4 credits in CHM 151 from PCC upon passing the course and passing the placement exams in math & science at Pima Community College.
 This credit is transferrable to most major Colleges & Universities.
 (Prerequisite: Biology) (Corequisite: Algebra 2)

 Vail High School requires a half credit of health for graduation.